exequiels/wiki-extract/Readme.md

-# Extract of Personal Wiki
+# Extract of my Personal Wiki

 My path of learning.